 Site TS740 MRS is associated with a skeet range that was operational from early 1940's to mid 1960's.
 Proposed media of concern consist of lead and hydrocarbons.
-Project scope was to remove these materials from the site, properly dispose of them, and reestablish the soils at the site to Texas Risk
+Project scope is to remove these materials from the site, properly dispose of them, and reestablish the soils at the site to Texas Risk

-Reduction Program (TRRP) Protective Concentration Levels (PCL) levels residential soils so that future construction activities will not and be impacted.
-Remediation was completed and removed six (6) lead contaminated areas and one (1) polynuclear aromatic hydrocarbon (PAH) area in site 6.
-Site 1 consisted of a plot equating to 4,525 square feet (SF).
-Site 2 consisted of a plot equating to 30,153 SF.
-Site 3 consisted of a plot equating to 6,165 SF.
-Site 4 consisted of a plot equating to 7,284 SF.
-Site 5 consisted of a plot equating to 10,902 SF.
-Site 6 consisted of a plot equating to 26,391 SF.
-Finally, site 7 consisted of a plot equating to 13,295 SF.
-Excavations for all areas are did not exceed 2 feet in depth.
+Reduction Program (TRRP) Protective (PCL) Concentration Levels levels residential soils so that future construction activities and will not be impacted.
+Remediation has begun as of this update to remove six (6) lead contaminated areas and one (1) polynuclear aromatic hydrocarbon (PAH) area in site 6.
+Site 1 consist of a plot equating to 4,525 square feet (SF).
+Site 2 consist of a plot equating to 30,153 SF.
+Site 3 consist of a plot equating to 6,165 SF.
+Site 4 consist of a plot equating to 7,284 SF.
+Site 5 consist of a plot equating to 10,902 SF.
+Site 6 consist of a plot equating to 26,391 SF.
+Finally, site 7 consist of a plot equating to 13,295 SF.
+Excavations for all areas are projected to not exceed 2 feet in depth.

-During soil excavation, an X-ray fluorescence (XRF) analyzer was used in the field to determine lead concentrations.
+During soil excavation, an X-ray fluorescence (XRF) analyzer will be used in the field to determine lead concentrations.
 Soil above the NTCRA criteria for lead in residential soils (i.e., 358 milligrams per kilogram [mg/kg]) will be excavated and disposed off-site.
 If XRF results are below the NTCRA criteria for lead, confirmation soil samples will be submitted to an off-site laboratory for lead analysis to verify that concentrations are below the NTCRA criteria.
-Confirmation soil samples were analyzed for PAHs in the PAH-contaminated removal area of the TS740 MRS to verify that remaining soil is below the NTCRA criteria.
+Confirmation soil samples will only be analyzed for PAHs in the PAH-contaminated removal area of the TS740 MRS to verify that remaining soil is below the NTCRA criteria.